Skip to content

 3. A spear gun.

-As a leading criminal law firm based in Sydney, Benjamin Leonardo – The Defenders have widespread experience in a vast range of criminal offences including armed robbery.
+As a leading criminal law firm based in Sydney, Essere – The Defenders have widespread experience in a vast range of criminal offences including armed robbery.

-If you or someone you know is facing charges of armed robbery, contact our expert criminal defence lawyers now for a confidential consultation.
+If you or someone you know is facing charges of armed robbery, contact our expert criminal defence lawyers now for a confidential consultation.lia also reveal that 16% of homicides are committed during the course of another crime, in which an individual may face additional penalties.

 PENALTIES